Wigging out, then wigging in: removing earwigs from stone fruit and augmenting them in pome fruit

 Earwig damage

-To determine if mass removing earwigs from stone fruit orchards reduced fruit damage, we sampled fruits on June 16th and 22nd 2021 for nectarines and cherries respectively, during harvest time, in the same orchards used in the mass trapping experiment.
+To determine if mass removing earwigs from stone fruit orchards reduced fruit damage, we sampled fruits during harvest in the same orchards used in the mass trapping experiment.
 We sampled 32 nectarine fruits (2 per tree whenever possible) and 64 cherry fruits (4 per tree) and visually assessed possible earwig damage (Fig. 2.).

 cherry and nectarine fruits with insect chew holes